eic/drich-dev/README.md

 <a name="flowchart"></a>
 # ePIC Software Stack
-This is a flowchart showing the ePIC Software Stack, depenencies, and data flow, with some focus on parts specific for the dRICH.
+This is a flowchart showing the ePIC Software Stack, dependencies, and data flow, with some focus on parts specific for the dRICH.
 This `drich-dev` repository uses all of these, and in many cases, wraps functionality in dRICH-specific code stored here in `drich-dev`.